search

 At Exness, if we determine that profits were obtained through trading that violates our prohibited activities, we may refuse to process the withdrawal of those profits.
 To avoid having your profits confiscated due to a withdrawal refusal, please carefully review our prohibited activities before you begin trading and enjoy trading with Exness.

-At Exness, if any prohibited activities are detected, your account will be closed (frozen), and you will no longer be able to trade.
-Additionally, if there is no trading activity on your account for a certain period after opening it with Exness, it will automatically become a dormant account (archived account), and you will no longer be able to trade.
-However, unlike account closures resulting from penalties, if your account becomes dormant due to inactivity, you can reactivate it and resume trading by completing a simple procedure.
+At Exness, engaging in prohibited activities will result in account deletion (account suspension), and you will no longer be able to trade.
+Additionally, if there is no activity in your account for a certain period of time after opening it with Exness, it will automatically become a dormant account (archived account), and you will no longer be able to trade.
+However, unlike account deletion due to penalties, if your account becomes dormant due to inactivity, you can reactivate it and resume trading by completing a simple procedure.

 Conditions for an account to become dormant at Exness